Diversity and inclusion

 Why diversity and inclusion matters

 The strength of any workforce comes from its diversity and benefiting from that diversity to deliver better services.
-Diversity and inclusion brings together a wealth of knowledge, backgrounds, ideas and perspectives to create a workforce that’s innovative, agile and resilient.
+Put simply, we deliver greater benefits for the NSW public when our workforce is diverse.

 Diversity and inclusion in the NSW public sector